amsliu/amsliu.github.io/index.md

 🚀 What I'm Looking For:

-I'm seeking a role (in the US or remote) that will allow me to learn more about new technologies and to grow as a technical writer, content developer, and/or instructional designer.
+I'm seeking a role (in the US or remote) that will allow me to learn more about new technologies and to grow as a technical writer, technical editor, content developer, and/or content designer.
 If you are a hiring manager or recruiter, I would love to work with you!

 ---